Michaelplant2/Mimoville/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+This project was created with help from Cohort-12 of Mimo Dev.
+Contributors include: Kelly, Brandy, Mayte, Rolando, and Gage

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.